 What’s new on Netflix in July 2020 – all the shows and movies coming soon

-June sees the return of The Umbrella Academy, a new big-budget superhero film starring Charlize Theron and the first series of Cursed, a re-imagining of the Arthurian legend
+July sees the return of The Umbrella Academy, a new big-budget superhero film starring Charlize Theron and the first season of Cursed, a re-imagining of the Arthurian legend.

+As July begins, certain aspects of the world are beginning to return to normal – with cinemas and pubs set to reopen in the near future, for example.
+However the reality remains that we’ll still be spending more time in our houses than in ordinary circumstances – and so it’s still as important as ever that Netflix has a good offering of new shows and films.

-With the coronavirus pandemic continuing to disrupt the TV and film industry, you’d be forgiven for thinking that Netflix might run out of series and films to add to the platform any time now – but the good news is that July still sees a wealth of new materials.
+You’d be forgiven for thinking the platform might imminently be running out of new material given the continued disruption to film and TV production around the world – but the good news is that July still boasts a wealth of new materials.

 The month sees the return of popular show The Umbrella Academy – which stars Ellen Page and is based on the comic-book series created by Gerard Way – for its second season, while Spanish-language drama series Cable Girls draws to a close after six seasons.